timroes/www.timroes.de/content/posts/elasticsearch-queries.md

 same autodetection as mentioned earlier.
 It detects that the *_all* field is an analyzed field, and so it will use the same analyzer on the search value ("Douglas"), which among others converts the value to lowercase.

+### New behavior

+Starting with Elasticsearch 5.1 the `_all` field was replaced by an `all_fields` search mode.

+If you search in a more modern Elasticsearch version for a string without a field (e.g. `Douglas` in the example above) the search won't be done against the specific `_all` inverted index, but against *all* inverted indexes.
+That way the value will be searched in each (searchable) field, but the actual analyzer of that field will be used.

+You can find more detailed information on when the `_all` field might still be used and details on the `all_fields` search in the [pull request](https://github.com/elastic/elasticsearch/pull/20925) on GitHub.

 AND &amp; OR Operators